troymessina/BiophysicsBioImaging/01-Locomotion.md

 ### The Simple Pendulum: A Case in Point

 While almost any object can act as a pendulum, those that possess complex physical forms are difficult to analyze.
 For this reason, we will begin by examining the most straightforward case: the simple pendulum in a gravitational field.
 The simple pendulum is aptly named, for it simply consists of a point mass suspended from a massless string.
 The string is made massless to avoid having to calculate its rotational inertia, which, as you may recall, is a quantity that depends on the distribution of mass.
-If we think of the leg as a simple pendulum, it is as if the entire mass of the leg is concentrated in the foot.
-[Figure 1](#Fig1-1) below shows a simple pendulum of length $\ell$ and mass $m$.
+If we think of the leg as a simple pendulum, it is as if the entire mass of the leg is concentrated in the foot.  [](#Fig1-1) below shows a simple pendulum of length $\ell$ and mass $m$.
 As the pendulum oscillates, the point mass traces an arc of the circle of radius $\ell$.
 ```{figure} images/Topic1/Figure1-1.jpg
 :height: 300px
 :name: Fig1-1